aCandidMind/rescue-portfolio/readme.txt

 1. Upload the plugin to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create a new page (a 'Full Width' page works best), naming it whatever you'd like (ex.
 Gallery)
 4. Paste the portfolio's shortcode in that page's content area.
-The shortcode is [rescue_portfolio]
+The shortcode is [rescue_portfolio] or [rescue_portfolio filter=MY_SLUG]
 5. Create portfolio posts under 'Portfolio > Add Item' with a featured image, title, excerpt and away you go!

 === Frequently Asked Questions ===